EngyNasr/MSE-Benchmark/README.md

 # MSE Benchmark V1.0

-This project includes the MSE (Material Sciences and Engineering) Benchmark created during the Master's Thesis: "Evaluation of Automatic Ontology Matching for Materials Sciences and Engineering".
-The project may also include future improvements for the Benchmark.
+This project includes the MSE (Material Sciences and Engineering) Benchmark created by Engy Nasr during the Master's Thesis: [Evaluation of Automatic Ontology Matching for Materials Sciences and Engineering](https://ad-publications.cs.uni-freiburg.de/theses/Master_Engy_Nasr_2020.pdf).
+This GitHub repository serves for management, further development of the benchmark and evaluation of matching systems in OAEI campaigns.

 ----